ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 Here is the implementation for a function that updates the `trained_weights` attribute of the layers of the population networks.

-It works by converting the current population from the vector form to the matric form using the `pygad.gann.population_as_matrices()` function.
+It works by converting the current population from the vector form to the matrix form using the `pygad.gann.population_as_matrices()` function.
 It accepts the population as vectors and returns it as matrices.

 The population matrices are then passed to the `update_population_trained_weights()` method in the `pygad.gann` module to update the `trained_weights` attribute of all layers for all solutions within the population.